The Montessori Moveable Alphabet

 Phonetic Series Step 1, 2, 3 includes the same materials as the Pink Blue Green Language Series - but the materials are not color-coded.
 Step 1, 2, 3 works well for those teachers/parents who wish to make their own color-coding system (you can back the cards on to colored cardstock before laminating), or for those who don't wish to use a color-coded system at all.

-You can store your Step 1, 2, 3 Series using this storage system - it includes free storage labels (at the bottom of the page) you can print for the drawer labels and clickable links to each product.
+You can store your Step 1, 2, 3 Series using this storage system - it includes free storage labels you can print for the drawer labels and clickable links to each product.